HewlettPackard/dummy_nvmfs/README.markdown

 * Download upstream linux kernel code from https://www.kernel.org/.
 Either latest, or the exact same version as your current kernel.
-Say you deflated it to /tmp/linux-x.x.x/
+Say you inflated it to /tmp/linux-x.x.x/
 * Copy this folder as /tmp/linux-x.x.x/fs/nvmfs
 * Add the following line to /tmp/linux-x.x.x/fs/Makefile